What to Expect if my Pet Needs Chemotherapy

 What Happens After Treatment is over?

-It is important for your veterinary oncologist or your regular veterinarian to examine your pet periodically after chemotherapy is over, usually at 1 –2 month intervals.
+It is important for your veterinary oncologist or your regular veterinarian to examine your pet at consistent intervals after chemotherapy is over.
 This will allow potential problems, such as recurrence of the cancer, to be detected before they become too advanced.
-Treatment options will be more numerous, and have a greater potential for success, when problems are identified early.